afick/Amazon-Rating-Predictor-ML/README.md

 ## Project Layout

-The code can be found in the [Fick_final.ipynb](Fick_final.ipynb) file, the summary of the accuracy of the results can be found in the [Final_report.pdf](Final_report.pdf) file, and the testing and training data can be found in the appropriate files.
+The code can be found in the [Fick_final.ipynb](Fick_final.ipynb) file, the summary of the accuracy of the results can be found in the [Final_Report.pdf](Final_Report.pdf) file, and the testing and training data can be found in the appropriate files.